Help Us Do More

 Workplace Giving Events

 Workplace Giving Volunteers work with The Development Department and attend workplace giving kick-off events.
-Volunteers talk with community members in their workplaces about making donations to the Seattle Humane Society.
-Occasionally we are also asked to participate in events where the representative from the Seattle Humane Society would give a short presentation.
+Volunteers talk with community members in their workplaces about making donations to Seattle Humane.
+Occasionally we are also asked to participate in events where the representative from Seattle Humane would give a short presentation.
 Most events are held week days.
 Volunteers are contacted as needed.

 Pet Food Drives